 NEON technology uses 32 double precision registers, so if your processor implements one of the VFP versions in this list, it cannot also implement NEON technology.

-The aliased views enables half-precision, single-precision, and double-precision values, and NEON vectors to coexist in different non-overlapped registers at the same time.
+The aliased views enable half-precision, single-precision, double-precision values, and NEON vectors to coexist in different non-overlapped registers at the same time.